2034 FIFA World Cup

 The 2034 FIFA World Cup will be the 25th FIFA World Cup, a quadrennial international football tournament contested by the men's national teams of the member associations of FIFA.
 In December 2024, Saudi Arabia was formally confirmed as the host nation by FIFA following an uncontested bidding process.
-It will be the third tournament hosted in Asia, after Korea and Japan in 2002 and Qatar in 2022.
-Saudi Arabia will be the second host nation from the Arabian Peninsula in the space of twelve years.
-It will also be the first time the tournament is hosted by a single nation since 2022.
+It will be the third tournament hosted in Asia, after South Korea and Japan in 2002 and Qatar in 2022, the third in the Arab world after Qatar in 2022 and Morocco in 2030, and the first since 2022 to be hosted by one nation.
+Saudi Arabia will be the second host nation from the Arabian Peninsula in the span of twelve years.

-FIFA restricted the hosting eligibility to Asia or Oceania after it made the decision to host the 2030 FIFA World Cup on three continents (Africa, Europe and South America).
-Observers characterised this as FIFA bending its own rules to pave the path for Saudi Arabia to host the 2034 edition by substantially reducing potential competing host bids.
+FIFA restricted the hosting eligibility to Asia or Oceania after it made the decision to host the 2030 FIFA World Cup on three continents (Africa, Europe, and South America).
+Observers characterised this as FIFA bending its own rules to pave the way for Saudi Arabia to host the 2034 edition by substantially reducing potential competing host bids.
 FIFA also unexpectedly sped up the bidding timeline by at least three years, which hindered other potential bidders.
 According to reporting by The New York Times, FIFA president Gianni Infantino played a key role in bending FIFA's rules and facilitating the selection of Saudi Arabia as host.

-Similar to the 2018 FIFA World Cup and the 2022 FIFA World Cup, the 2034 FIFA World Cup has attracted much controversy from outside observers due to the host location, sportswashing issues and its controversial human rights records.
+Controversy around the 2034 FIFA World Cup follows heightened attention to issues such as the normalisation of sportswashing, Saudi Arabia's human rights record, migrant workers, and inter-state geopolitical tensions that surrounded the 2018, 2022 and 2026 tournaments (see Controversies, below).